 I tuck away my laptop neatly into my backpack.
 Alongside, I place my notebook, a sticky pad, some markers, a pencil and a pen.
 And the cookbook I’m currently reviewing.
 Yes, can’t leave without it.
 Ends of tiny sticky notes proudly display themselves from pages in between.
-Evidence that the book has been prodded, probed, and not to mention, picked and marked for its must-try recipes.
+Evidence that the book had been prodded, probed, and not to mention, marked for its must-try recipes.
 Just as I’m about to step out the door, I decide to take my camera along as well.
-I walk the short distance to the cozy cafe around the corner.
+I walk the short distance to the cosy cafe around the corner.
 The air is crisp and birds chirp in almost a sing-song.
 Finally, signs of Spring.
-I find myself humming along only to realize a while later, that my IPod in still in its casing in the bag’s front pocket.
+I find myself humming along only to realize a while later, that my iPod is still in its casing in the bag’s front pocket.
 The song I hear and hum along to must be in my heart then.

 Minutes went by, and before I knew it, I was getting messages from my stomach.
 I had hardly noticed that it was almost time for lunch.
 I had spent the past few hours working, just doing what I considered play.
 An old man walked up to me and asked if I was a writer.
 I beamed.
 It’s been long since I was asked that question.
 I smiled and said yes, along with a few other things.
 I’m a writer in a more broader sense of the word, I told him.
 I explained to him that I write about food, simple food, exotic food, everyday food.
 Food that brings us comfort and pleasure, and also about food in general.
 I take pictures of everything I cook and most of what I eat, I photograph moments and capture memories.
 I create and design and make things pretty.
 Yes, I like having pretty things to look at.